Officials: Man On American Airlines Flight From Guatemala Hitched Ride To Miami Inside Plane's Landing Gear

 MIAMI (CBSMiami) – A 26-year-old man was taken into custody Saturday morning at Miami International Airport after authorities say he hitched a ride inside a plane’s landing gear compartment.

-Authorities said the unidentified man was on American Airlines flight number 1182, with service from Guatemala to Miami.READ MORE: Woman Accused Of Biting Deputy After Getting Kicked Out Of Islamorada Bar
+Authorities said the unidentified man was on American Airlines flight number 1182, with service from Guatemala to Miami.READ MORE: ‘I Have Goose Bumps’: Zoo Miami's Ron Magil On 'Rita' Laying 2nd Egg On Live Bald Eagle Cam

 U.S. Customs and Border Protection officers apprehended the man upon the flight’s arrival.